queengooborg/pyapplemusicapi/README.md

 ## Installation

-To install with [pip], just run this in your terminal:
+To install with `pip`, just run this in your terminal:

-    $ pip install pyitunes
+    $ pip install pitunes

-Or clone the code from [Github] and:
+Or clone the code from [Github](https://github.com/vinyldarkscratch/pitunes) and:

     $ python setup.py install